“It happened.” –Anthony Rizzo

 This is an answer to a current events prayer we never thought to pray.
 America needed this right now.
 Chicago absolutely needed this right now.
 In the achey belly of this country we needed to see hopes realized, faith come to fruition, wildest dreams come true–not alone, together.
 It’s a comfort to know that whatever candidate moves into the White House in January that the “2016” flag will be flying in the still-chilly wind coming off the lake when Wrigley Field opens again in April.
 We needed wholesome, untainted victory to happen to a team of gentlemen we think of as hardworking underdogs, good guys who just love to play ball.
 We needed long-suffering believers to come out on top.

 In this week before a presidential election with campaigns dark and grizzly, this makes us feel a little better about being Americans.
 We really needed some good baseball.
 We needed its current innocence (for the moment anyway–ignore that nagging thought about what performance-enhancing-drug tests might show later), its brotherhood and its history that remind us that whoever wins the national election is not really the face of America.
 Baseball fans are America.
 The vendors at the game, the ticket-takers, the light and sound crew, the diligent souls who launder the uniforms and clean the locker rooms–this is America.
-And this is a game that has written our story.
+And this is a game that has helped write our story.